 When planning our American road trip we had three major stops we knew we had to make – Nashville, Memphis and New Orleans, but we also knew we wanted to make a few stops off along our route.
 I kept hearing things about Gatlinburg, so started to research into the town nestled inside the Smoky Mountains National Park in Tennessee, it was safe to say after one Google image search I was sold.
-A quirky, wonderful town filled with amusements which is also set in the middle of national park with bears – completely me.
-So Gatlinburg became the first stop of our trip and we spent two fun-filled days finding things to do.
+A quirky, wonderful town filled with amusements which is also set in the middle of a national park with bears – completely me.
+So Gatlinburg became the first stop of our trip and we spent two fun-filled days finding things to do in Gatlinburg.

 Things to do in Gatlinburg, Tennessee

 I foolishly walked into this haunted house thinking it would be more funny than scary if anyone has been on the ghost train on Brighton pier this is what I was thinking.
 How wrong could I be?
 It was terrifying and I screamed continuously for about ten minutes but it was fun, an adrenaline rush that makes you laugh a lot when it is over.
 The Mysterious Mansion is a live action horror maze that kicks the ass of any horror mazes we have over here in the UK.